anapsix/dynamicinfradays/user/pages/01.home/_speakers/features.md

     - header: <a href="/programme#jeffv">Jeff Victor</a>
       text: "Jeff was a key promulgator and influencer of Solaris Zones and has more than a decade of experience with OS virtualization and containers."
       icon: user
-    - header: Coming soon!
-      text: "More exciting speakers to be announced soon...sign up or follow @DynInfraDays for details."
-      icon: star

 ---

 ## Speakers